-Since San Carlos is completely off the beaten path for foreigner tourists, there aren’t yet apartments to be found on Airbnb (an opportunity for someone?).
+Since this pueblo is completely off the beaten path for foreigner tourists, there aren’t yet apartments to be found on Airbnb (an opportunity for someone?).

 I recommend staying in a hotel near San Carlos’ Parque Principal, as you can conveniently find many restaurants, bars and shops nearby.